History of Mizoram: Insurgency

 After recovery from the disaster the Mizo National Famine Front was changed to a new political organisation, the Mizo National Front (MNF) on 22 October 1961.
 The specified goal was sovereign independence of Greater Mizoram.
 It resorted to armed insurrection with the 28 February 1966 uprising against the Government, attacking the government installations at Aizawl, Lunglei, Chawngte, Chhimluang and other places.
 In Aizawl, on 5 and 6 March 1966, the Government of India bombed the city of Aizawl with Toofani and Hunter Jet fighters, this was the first time India used its air force to quell a movement of any kind among its citizens.
 "The next day, a more excessive bombing took place for several hours which left most houses in Dawrpui and Chhinga veng area in ashes", recollected 62-year-old Rothangpuia in Aizawl.
 The Mizo National Front was outlawed in 1967 and the demand for statehood increased.
 The Mizo District Council delegation met prime minister Indira Gandhi in May 1971 and demanded full-fledged statehood for Mizoram.
-The Indian government offered to convert the Mizo Hills into a Union Territory (U.T.) in July 1971.
+The Indian government offered to convert the Mizo Hills into a Union Territory (UT) in July 1971.
 On 21 January 1972 official declaration of UT was made with the name Mizoram.
 Mizoram was allotted two seats in Parliament, one each in the Lok Sabha and in the Rajya Sabha.